 Absenteeism Trends.

 With the available statewide data, trends in chronic absenteeism have shed light on existing and increasing inequities driving certain groups of students to have much higher rates of chronic absence than the state average.
 Los Angeles Unified School District (LAUSD), the largest LEA in the state and the second largest district in the nation, saw some of the highest rates of chronic absenteeism since the pandemic with half of all students being chronically absent (Bald, 2022).
 Black/ African American, Latinx, and unhoused LAUSD students saw disproportionately high chronic absenteeism rates coming in at 57%,49%, and 62% respectively (Bald, 2022).
-These disparities reflect statewide trends, which Figure 1 displays.
+These disparities reflect statewide trends, which Table 2 displays.
 Historically since California started gathering data on chronic absenteeism, disparities for certain racial and ethnic groups and other student subpopulations have remained clear.
 Black/ African American, Native American, Latinx, and Pacific Islander students all see rates of absenteeism much higher than the state average, and significantly higher rates than their Asian American, Filipino, and White peers (Hahnel & Baumgardner, 2022).
 The most recent data collected by CDE on the 2021-22 school year indicates deep disparities in the rate of chronic absenteeism for historically underserved students.
 These rates are displayed in Table 1.
 Please note for gender identity breakdown, male and female identifying students had the same average rate of absenteeism as the statewide average, 30% (EdData, 2023).

 Table 1: Chronic Absenteeism Rates in California by Student Population for 2021-22 School Year